preetamjoshi-PJ/Term-Deposit-Classifier/README.md

 ## How good are your predictions?

-Evaluation Metric
-The Evaluation metric for this competition is accuracy.
+**Evaluation Metric:** The Evaluation metric for this competition is accuracy.